 For continuity it is preferable that employees are observed by the same Observer.
 However given this may not always be possible, it is important the employee is not disadvantaged in being able to progress in obtaining their CSTP card.
 Provision is therefore made for up to three supervisors to sign off on the performance outcomes if necessary.

 When do the observations occur?

 Observations are to be completed over several shifts and when conducting different tasks.

 Where practical, the observations should be taken over four weeks or two swing shifts.

 The period covered must give the observer confidence that the applicant understands the required safety management processes and that display of expected behaviours is not a one-off occurrence.

 Applicants newer to the industry may take longer to assess than experienced workers.

-For “New Starts”, Observers are to record performance outcomes for two (2) observations durations which are to be across different swing/work cycles.
+For “New Starts”, Observers are to record performance outcomes for two (2) observation durations across two different swing/work cycles.

-The workplace observation component must be completed within twelve months from completing the offsite training.
+The workplace observation component must be completed within 12 months of completing the offsite training.

 Where do the observations take place?